Expert Insights

 Another company embedded digital behavioral health therapy into its employee assistance program (EAP), and saw a 40% increase in engagement, leading to a measurable drop in absenteeism and psychiatric medication costs.

 At Sword Health, we’ve helped deliver outcomes like these firsthand.
-Our Thrive program is an evidence-based, fully remote physical therapy solution that helps employers lower chronic pain costs and surgical rates by intervening early with clinically validated care.
+Our Thrive program is an evidence-based, fully-remote AI Pain Care program that helps employers lower chronic pain costs and surgical rates by intervening early with clinically validated care.
+Thrive is part of one connected AI Care Platform that provides continuous, connected care from members across conditions.

 In one study, up to 70% of members reconsidered surgery thanks to our digital physical therapy approach.
 Meanwhile, 67% of members with moderate to severe pain reported being pain-free by the end of the program.